Wibol/nickRestore/README.md

         nano ~/.config/hexchat/addons/nickRestore.py

-4. Run "/LOAD nickRestore.py" to load it or restart Hexchat.
+4. Run "/LOAD nickRestore.py" in Hexchat or restart it.